HilscherAutomation/netPI-container-build-environment/README.md

 #### Accessing

-The container starts the SSH service and the Docker daemon automatically.
+The container starts the SSH service and the Docker daemon automatically when started.

 Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address along with the mapped SSH port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as root.